melvinquashie/22-23-PL-stats-analysis/README.md

 eg: Player: Erling Haaland, Goals: 25 when the actual number of goals he scored in the premier league is 36.
 Player: Mohamed Salah, Goals: 7 when the actual number of goals he scored in the premier league is 19.
 * Lack of some data:
-eg: saves per 90 for keepers to help analyse keepers as well and possibly rank them as well.
+eg: saves per 90 for keepers to help analyze keepers as well and possibly rank them as well.

-Regardless of the inaccuracies and limitations in the data, the above 2 datasets were analysed as is.
+Regardless of the inaccuracies and limitations in the data, the above 2 datasets were analyzed as is.

 ## Analysis to be done